bitcraze/crazyflie-clients-python/README.md

     brew install python
     ```

-    This will also pull [pip](https://pip.pypa.io/en/latest/), which we will use later to install some Python modules that are not distributed through Homebrew.
+    This will also pull [pip3](https://pip.pypa.io/en/latest/), which we will use later to install some Python modules that are not distributed through Homebrew.

-1. Make sure the homebrew Python version is used system-wide
-    To do this we need to prepend this installation to our PYTHONPATH:

-    ```
-    echo 'export PYTHONPATH=/usr/local/lib/python3.4/site-packages:$PYTHONPATH' >> ~/.bashrc
-    source ~/.bashrc
-    ```

 1. Install SDL for Python
     ```
     brew install sdl sdl2 sdl_image sdl_mixer sdl_ttf portmidi
     ```

+1. Install PyQt

+    If you already have pyqt installed for python2 you need to uninstall it first

+    ```
+    brew uninstall pyqt
+    brew install pyqt --with-python3
+    ```

 1. Install remaining dependencies

     ```
-    brew install pyqt libusb
+    brew install libusb
-    pip install --pre pysdl2 pyusb pyqtgraph
+    pip3 install pysdl2 pyusb pyqtgraph
     ```

 1. You now have all the dependencies needed to run the client.
 From the source folder, run it with the following command: